-The NOAA uses the PDSI to measure drought conditions, illustrated in the images below which illustrate the frequency of drought in Cook County between January 2004 and December 2023 as well as the Illinois percent area in US Drought Monitor categories.
+The NOAA uses the PDSI to measure drought conditions, illustrated in the images below which illustrate the frequency of drought in Cook County between January 2004 and December 2023.
+The US Drought Monitor categories for the County between 2000 and 2024 are also displayed below.